 According to the UnifyID technical overview, "local apps periodically collect sensor data from the local device, process it and communicate with the cloud service."
 On mobile devices, available sensors can include GPS, accelerometer, gyroscope, magnetometer, barometer, ambient light, and Wi-Fi and Bluetooth signal telemetries; on PCs and laptops, UnifyID looks at keystroke timing, mouse and touchpad movements, as well as Wi-Fi and Bluetooth telemetry.
 The startup claimed to be able to combine over 100 attributes and achieve a greater than 99.999% "true positive" rate.

 Uplevel Security.
-Offering what it calls the industry's first "adaptive response platform," New York-based Uplevel Security offers customers a tool for connecting inbound alerts, threat intelligence and open source data, coupled with historical data, to dynamically profile security events.
+Offering what it calls the industry's "adaptive response platform," York-based Uplevel Security offers customers a tool for connecting inbound alerts, threat intelligence and open source data, coupled with historical data, to dynamically profile security events.

 "Our customers tell us that our ability to correlate their formerly disparate data silos, overlay their threat intelligence and provide a visual view of an actual incident gives them the power to quickly diagnose and respond," Roselle Safran, CEO and co-founder of Uplevel Security, said in a press release.
 "We apply advanced graph theory to enrich current incidents with historical data and determine whether the incident occurred in the past or if it is still present in their infrastructure."